nextflow-io/nextflow/docs/process.rst

   In other words, `Nextflow` helps you write pipeline tasks that are self-contained and decoupled from the execution environment.
 This is also the reason why you should avoid whenever possible using absolute or relative paths when referencing files in your pipeline processes.

-..
-TODO describe that file can handle channels containing any data type not only file

 Multiple input files